fernandopalafox/fernandopalafox.github.io/content/truth.md

 So here is why you should face it.

 Truth is what you see, say, or feel when you let go who you think you should be, how things should be, or you should feel.
-Truth is what's left when you let go of your idea of how things should be.
 The systematic process of uncovering truth is also known as science. [^1] Truth is not what you wish things would be, it's what they actually are.
 Truth is what you see when you look at the mirror.